This year’s global pandemic has made the world sit up and rethink how we communicate with each other especially when it comes to the virtual world.

 As the ceremony came to a close, the Lord Lieutenant of Shropshire, Mrs Anna Turner said “I love hearing about the cadets and your dedication, what better way to spend your time advancing your career.
 Being a cadet is a hugely positive experience and I see the benefits and the opportunities it gives you, it gives you a head start above others”.

-You can find out more about the Lord Lieutenant’s Cadets Awards and the other regional awards ceremonies here.
+Find out more about the Lord Lieutenant’s Cadets Awards.